JorgeCastilloPrz/hiroaki/README.md

     Hiroaki is a Japanese name that literally means 'spreading brightness'.
 It is derived from the words 'hiro', which means 'large or wide', and 'aki', which means 'bright or clear'.

-The intention of Hiroaki is to achieve that on your tests by simplifying the way you prepare your test environment prior to test execution.
-It uses Kotlin features like extension functions and delegation to achieve that.
+The intention of Hiroaki is to achieve that on your API integration tests by simplifying the way you prepare your test environment prior to test execution and the assertions you perform in the end.
+It uses Kotlin features like extension functions, delegation, package level functions and many other features like custom hamcrest matchers to achieve the wanted beahvior.

 Usage
 -----